-The Group uses the equity method to account for its investments in associates and joint ventures, where it considers they have significant influence but they do not have control.
-Generally significant influence is deemed if Pact has more than 20% of the voting rights.
+The Group uses the equity method to account for their investments in associates and joint ventures, where they consider they have significant influence but they do not have control.
+Generally significant influence is deemed if Pact has over 20% of the voting rights.